Livestock guardian dog

-A livestock guardian dog (LGD) is a dog type bred for the purpose of protecting livestock from predators.
+The livestock guardian or flock guardian dog is a type of dog bred to protect livestock from predators.

 Livestock guardian dogs stay with the group of animals they protect as a full-time member of the flock or herd.
 Their ability to guard their herd is mainly instinctive, as the dog is bonded to the herd from an early age.
-Unlike herding dogs which control the movement of livestock, LGDs blend in with them, watching for intruders within the flock.
-The mere presence of a guardian dog is usually enough to ward off some predators, and LGDs confront predators by vocal intimidation, barking, and displaying very aggressive behavior.
-The dog may attack or fight with a predator if it cannot drive it away.
+Unlike herding dogs which control the movement of livestock, they blend in with them, watching for intruders within the flock.
+They confront predators with vocal intimidation, barking and displaying aggression.
+This is often enough to ward off predators; dogs may attack or fight with those that cannot be driven away.